jlecker/django-sawhorse/docs/index.rst

 -------------------------

 If your app has settings which are required to run out-of-the-box, they can be placed in the module *required_settings.py*.
-The recommended location for this module is in the root directory of your app (NOT the package directory, but where you keep things like the README, setup.py, etc).
-This is also where you should run sawhorse-manage.py.
+This can be placed anywhere it can be imported, but the recommended location is in the parent directory of the app package (where it will be found if you are also running ``sawhorse-manage.py`` there, as recommended).

 The *required_settings.py* module can be kept with your app so that it can be easily run with Sawhorse, but if your app also requires API keys or other